1990 FIFA World Cup qualification – OFC second round

 This page provides the summaries of the Oceania Football Confederation (OFC) second round matches for 1990 FIFA World Cup qualification.

 Format

 In this round Israel who was awarded a bye into the Second Round played Australia and New Zealand who won in the First Round.

-The winners, Israel, advanced to the play-off against the CONMEBOL group winners, Columbia, with the weakest record.
+The winners, Israel, advanced to the play-off against the CONMEBOL group winners, Colombia, with the weakest record.